lbonanomi/notes/ghe/index.md

 Hopefully a few helpful notes for support engineers who have been assigned issues with Github Enterprise.
 These nuggets are won from practical experience (and exactly *zero training or theoretical basis*) with a fairly-standard build of GHE 2.10/2.12 that was migrated from LDAP to SAML auth on my watch.
 YMMV, remember to floss.

+### Pre-Flight Checks Failing

+Pre Flight Check failure pages on a formerly working instance are scary, but might not be a crisis.
+If the instance was crash-rebooted running ```ghe-config-apply``` will force the config files to be reloaded and services restarted on a GHE instance.

 ### NuGet